JensForstmann/tmt2/backend/README.md

         "comment": "first auto generated token" // optional comment, might be used in logging },

-    // mutliple tokens are also possible
+    // multiple tokens are also possible
     "knRRkV41yLBUw1eVwRD9VF": {
         "comment": "Jens"
     },